projectinnovatenewark/csx2/lessons/students/1_computing_and_hardware/1_intro_to_cpu.md

 - Slower Performance Speeds

 ##### Solid State Drive (SSD)
-**Solid-state storage** is a type of non-volatile computer storage that stores and retrieves digital information using only electronic circuits, <ins>without any involvement of moving mechanical parts.<ins>
+**Solid-state storage** is a type of non-volatile computer storage that stores and retrieves digital information using only electronic circuits, <ins>without any involvement of moving mechanical parts<ins>.

 A **solid-state drive** is a solid-state storage device that uses integrated circuit assemblies to store data persistently, typically using flash memory